Plant Profile Part Sun, Full Shade

 Native plants are always the best choices for our gardens because they provide maximum beauty and wildlife support with minimum work.
 If native plants can plant themselves without human help, we can happily plant them too, and enjoy fuss-free landscapes.

-Celandine Poppies bloom twice!
+Celandine poppies can bloom twice!

-One of the coolest things about this shade-loving native flower is that Celandine Poppies often bloom 2x a year: once in the spring, and again in the fall.
-In between, its green beautifully shaped leaves stay verdant and bright.
+One of the coolest things about this shade-loving native flower is that Celandine poppies often bloom 2x a year: once in the spring, and again in the fall.
+In between, its green, beautifully shaped leaves stay verdant and bright.
 It’s a lovely addition to any shade or part-shade garden.

-You may be thinking—I’ve heard of the name Celandine before.
+You may be thinking—I’ve heard of the name celandine before.
 This leads us to introduce…

 We’re borrowing a headline from the New York Times here.
 You may be looking out your window and seeing tiny yellow flowers in the spring and thinking…

-Are those Celandine Poppies?
+Are those celandine poppies?

 Well, to make spring gardening extremely confusing—two yellow flowers bloom in the spring with extremely similar names.
 They are: